Minimal scenario facet Bell inequalities for multi-qubit states: Abstract

 \section{Abstract}

-Non-trivial facet inequalities play important role in detecting and quantifying the nonolocality of a state -- specially a pure state.
-Such inequalities are expected to be tight.
-Number of such inequalities depends on the Bell test scenario.
-With the increase in the number of parties, dimensionality of the Hilbert space, or/and the number of measurements, there are more nontrivial facet inequalities.
-By considering a specific measurement scenario, we find that for any multipartite qubit state, local polytope can have only one nontrivial facet.
-Therefore there exist a possibility that only one Bell inequality, and its permutations, would be able to detect the nonlocality of a pure state.
-The scenario involves two dichotomic measurement settings for two parties and one dichotomic measurement by other parties.
-This measurement scenario for a multipartite state may be considered as minimal scenario involving multipartite correlations that can detect nonlocality.
-We present detailed results for three-qubit states.
+Facet inequalities play an important role in detecting the nonlocality of a quantum state.
+The number of such inequalities depends on the Bell test scenario.
+With the increase in the number of parties, measurement outcomes, or/and the number of measurement settings, there are more nontrivial facet inequalities.
+For several Bell scenarios, involving two dichotomic measurement settings for two parties and one dichotomic measurement by other parties, we show that the local polytope has only one non-trivial facet.
+For three parties, we have three variants of this inequality, depending upon which party is doing one dichotomic measurement.
+This measurement scenario for a multipartite state may be considered as the minimal scenario involving multipartite correlations that can detect nonlocality.
+We show that this inequality is violated by all generalized GHZ states.
+Being the only facet Bell inequality, this inequality is also violated by any entangled three-qubit pure state.
+We also show that for noisy W states, our inequality is more effective than the well-known Mermin inequality.